bablokb/circuitpython-esp32at/doc/hardware_firmware.md

 The modules of this repository have been tested with the following firmware versions:

-  - v3.3.0.0 (ESP32C3)
+  - v4.1.1.0 (ESP32C3)
   - v3.4.0.0 (ESP32, ESP32C6, ESP32-S2)
   - v4.0.0.0 (ESP32C6)
-  - v2.2.2.0 (ESP8266)
+  - v2.3.0.0 (ESP8266)

 Older versions (1.x.x, often pre-installed on ESP8266-devices) will definitely not work.

-Starting with v3.3.0.0, there are no major relevant differences between the firmware versions.
-The master branch (currently post 4.1.1.0) did add some new functions regarding MDNS service-announcement.
-This will be implemented as soon there is an officially released version available.
+Starting with v3.3.0.0, there are no major relevant differences between the firmware versions, but new features and options are added. **Since Espressif tries to be backward compatible, it is recommended to run the most current release of the AT-firmware available for the given platform.**

 The downladed factory firmware can be changed with the [at.py utility](https://github.com/espressif/esp-at/blob/master/tools/at.py)